The Ministry of Health on Wednesday confirmed five more cases of coronavirus infections, bringing the total to 96.

-In light of the growing number of Covid-19 cases recorded in the Kingdom, Prime Minister Hun Sen has told a legal team to study the scope of Article 22 of the Constitution in regards to declaring a state of emergency, if his appeals on the measures to contain the disease are not effective.
+In light of the growing number of Covid-19 cases recorded in the Kingdom, Prime Minister Hun Sen has told a legal team to study the scope of Article 22 of the Constitution in regards to declaring a state of emergency, if his appeals to the public measures to contain the disease are not effective.

 “This is our shortcoming because we did not imagine the possibility of declaring a state of emergency.
-If it is applied, civil right will be curtailed.
+If it is applied, civil right will be reduced.
 Some countries applied this measure and used soldiers and police to enforce the law.